AdobeDocs/experience-manager-screens.en/help/user-guide/voice-recognition.md

 ## Implementing Voice Recognition {#implementing}

 >[!IMPORTANT]
-> The Voice Recognition feature is available only on Chrome OS and Windows players.
+> The voice recognition feature is available only on Chrome OS and Windows players.

 To implement voice recognition in your AEM Screens project, you must enable the voice recognition for the Display and associate each channel with a unique tag to trigger a channel transition.

 The following section describes how you can enable and use the Voice Recognition feature in an AEM Screens project.

-## Use Case 1: Viewing Content in Full Screen Channel Switch {#sequence-channel}
+## Viewing Content in Full Screen or Split Screen Channel Switch {#sequence-channel}

 Before you use Voice Recognition feature, make sure you have a project and a channel with content set up for your project.